Gravitational form factors of the proton in the improved holographic QCD model: Mechanical structure

 Another formula for a radius can be derived using the radial pressure $p_\rho$.
-Recall that by local stability $p_\rho(\rho) > 0$ for all values of $\rho$, see Appendix~\ref{app:mechanicalconsistency}.
 With this radial distribution of forces, one may define the mean squared mechanical radius \cite{Polyakov:2018zvc},

-We compute and collect results for this radius $\rho_{\text{mech}}=\sqrt{\lara{\rho^2}_{\text{mech}}}$ from IHQCD, lattice and DVCS fits, and list them in Table~\ref{tab:radii}.
+We collect results for this radius $\rho_{\text{mech}}=\sqrt{\lara{\rho^2}_{\text{mech}}}$ from IHQCD, dispersive relations, lattice, and DVCS fits in Table~\ref{tab:radii}.
 The value of $\rho_\text{mech}$ for Burkert et al.~\cite{Burkert:2021ith} was computed by us from the DVCS fit given in the reference.
 The other values and their error estimates are taken directly from the references.

-For a more visual approach, we plot these radii, computed from the fitted profiles of $\D(t)$, in Fig. \ref{fig:radiusplot}.
+For a more visual approach, we plot these radii, computed from the fitted profiles of $\D(t)$ and $\Dg(t)$'s, in Fig. \ref{fig:radiusplot}.
 In the sector of the mechanical and mass radii, the results are shown in the same order as in Table~\ref{tab:radii}.
 The result for charge radius is the value listed in PDG \cite{ParticleDataGroup:2024cfk} and the work \cite{Antognini:2013txn}.
 The different radii $\rho_{\text{mech}}$, $\rho_{\text{mass}}$, and $ \rho_{\text{charge}}$ are comparable across models considered in this work.
 For a recent overview of proton radii in different models, see~\cite{Goharipour:2025yxm}.